Highlander

 Sole - What makes you think I took him anywhere?

-LeBrun - Because I put a radio transmitter on your damn car, you lying son-of-a-bitch.
+LeBrun - Because I put a radio transmitter in your damn car, you lying son-of-a-bitch.
 Why did you sell out?
 Was it only for the money we found in the Swiss account?

-[DM walks through the crowd of mannequins, knowing Kuyler is there somewhere.
-Suddenly, Kuyler attacks, and DM narrowly avoids the blow.]
+[DM continues walking through crowd of mannequins.
+Suddenly, Kuyler attacks.
+DM narrowly avoids the blow.]

 Kuyler - MacLeod, how good of you to call.
 So you did find me after all.
 [DM looks around briefly.]
 Oh, it's just me and you.
 And there's nowhere to go.